 If your system sets an IP address automatically, note the web URL (IP address).
 You will need the URL when you exit from the console and follow the instructions in

-VMware Sensor Connection to USM Anywhere.
+Connect the VMware Sensor to USM Anywhere.

 If your system does not set an IP address automatically, a message box confirms that the system was unable to acquire an IP address from a DHCP server after you change the sysadmin password.